 Closed schools

-The UNICEF Representative said that schools have remained closed for more than a year now due to the conflict in the country, leaving over 17 million school-aged children without access to safe education.
+The UNICEF official said that schools have remained closed for more than a year now due to the conflict in the country, leaving over 17 million school-aged children without access to safe education.

 “Attacks on schools represent a grave violation against children,” Mr. Yett said.
 “Such attacks disrupt and deprive children of their education.